uppadhyayraj/playwright-mcp/API_TOOL_USAGE.md

 ---

-## Playwright MCP API Tool Usage in Windsurf
+## Playwright MCP API Tool Usage in

-This guide shows how to use the API testing tool you added to the Playwright MCP server from Windsurf, with real-world API endpoints and prompt examples for all HTTP methods and advanced validation.
+This guide shows how to use the API testing tool you added to the Playwright MCP server from , with real-world API endpoints and prompt examples for all HTTP methods and advanced validation.

 ---